Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 Couple Sleeping On Pad In Car

-A camping sleep system includes all the things you would use to achieve a good night’s sleep outdoors.
-These items include sleeping bags, sleeping pads, and pillows.
-Camping shelters do not fall directly into the sleep system category, but whatever you are sleeping in will play a huge role in your sleeping experience.
+A camping sleep system includes everything you use to achieve a good night’s sleep outdoors, including sleeping bags, pads, and pillows.
+Camping shelters do not fall directly into the sleep system category, but whatever you are sleeping in will play a massive role in your sleeping experience.

 Your sleep system increases in importance when you are using a sleeping pad.
 Because people usually use self-inflating sleeping pads in the backcountry and have a lower R-value than an air mattress, you must plan appropriately for the temperatures you will be experiencing.
-This means that you will have to consider your tent and sleeping bag rating.
+This means you must consider your tent and sleeping bag rating.
 The temperature rating of your sleeping bag and tent might make the difference between having a comfortable sleep or shivering throughout the night.

-Luckily, when you are sleeping on an air mattress you are often more than a few inches from the ground.
+Luckily, you are often more than a few inches from the ground when sleeping on an air mattress.
 You are also usually not far from the car, so piling on the warm and fuzzy blankets might just do the trick on a chilly night!
-You do not have to take much else into consideration if you are sleeping on an air mattress, which is why it is the winner of this category.
-If you are not in the mood to care about what season your tent or what your sleeping bag is appropriate for, we suggest sticking with the air mattress when sleeping outside in the front country.
+You do not have to consider much else if you are sleeping on an air mattress, which is why it is the winner of this category.
+If you are not in the mood to care about what season your tent is or what your sleeping bag is appropriate for, we suggest sticking with the air mattress when sleeping outside in the front country.

 Comfort